 Teknovatøren strives to be a front runner in the field of university publications.
 We believe in setting high standards for ourselves, with articles of high quality, a clear editorial line and first-rate graphics and lay-out, as well as an emphasis on innovation and creativity.

 We are aware that all activities conducted in society are part of a giant equation.
 We therefore consider the environmental aspects of everything we do, from the paper we use in printing, to the recycling of packaging.
-We are pleased to partner with Grønt Punkt Norge, a non-profit organization responsible for financing the recycling of packaging in the Norwegian private sector.

 The TIK administration has been very supportive of the project and is funding parts of the production.
 Former director of the TIK Centre, Jane Summerton, and professor Olav Wicken have been especially important in supporting the establishment of Teknovatøren.